 Then in late September, I decided to email a few clinics with the question if they perform bilateral salpingectomy.
 A few emailed back that they had surgeons who did this, so I emailed them asking if they’d do it on women under 30.
 None of them were very forthcoming, asking me to make an appointment, so I decided to give it a try at Ram Hospital.

 Jonas and I drove there on our little scooter on Friday the 6th of December.
 The waiting was really awkward among so many people pregnant or trying to.
 A nurse weighed me, took my blood pressure and temperature before I could see the doctor.
-I explained my situation to him, that I want to either get a bilateral salpingectomy or a bilateral tubal ligation and that I’m childfree and under 30.
+I explained my situation to him: I want to either undergo a bilateral salpingectomy or a bilateral tubal ligation and that I’m childfree and under 30.